Akho Mosque

-The Akho Mosque (ახოს ჯამე) is a congregational mosque in Adjara, an autonomous entity in southwest Georgia.
-It is the oldest extant mosque in Adjara, dated to 1818.
+The Akho Mosque (ახოს ჯამე) is a Friday mosque in the village of Akho, in Adjara, an autonomous entity in southwest Georgia.
+Completed in 1818, it is the oldest extant mosque in Adjara.
 The building is known for its decorative wooden carvings on the door and minbar, a fusion of Ottoman motifs and elements of vernacular Georgian architecture.
 The mosque is inscribed on the list of the Immovable Cultural Monuments of National Significance of Georgia.